khjune6421/VooDooEngine/README.md

 First 3D engine

 C++ style OOP renderer for multi-window applications.\
-Automaticly uses pre-compiled shaders if available, if not compiles .hlsl at runtime.
+Automaticly uses pre-compiled shaders if available and if not, compiles .hlsl at runtime.